Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdcharlist.md

 # StdCharList

-This module can be imported individually or as a part of the *Standard Environment*.
+This module can be imported directly or as a part of the `StdEnv` module.
 If CLEAN ever has a proper IO and formatting functionalities, I think this module would be just that.

 Visit [StdCharList](https://cloogle.org/src/#base-stdenv/StdCharList;icl;line=1) on Cloogle for source code of this module.